grrrmilo161/nevercore/README.md

   * hitbox - A rectangle containing integers.
 Used to calculate the position and size of the object's hitbox

-  * fruit_id - The berry index position of the object.
-Generated for all objects, but only used if the object type has fruit_check set to true
+  * id - A unique identifier generated for every object based on their position.

 #### Object Type Variables

-  * layer - Which layer to draw the object to
+  * layer - Which layer to draw the object on
-  * fruit_check - Whether the object should check if its berry index position is stored in the got_fruit table before being initialized
+  * is_fruit - Whether the object should check if its ID is stored in the `collected` table before being initialized.